Interpolation between modified logarithmic Sobolev and Poincare inequalities for quantum Markovian dynamics: Quantum interpolation functional inequalities

 \subsubsection{Moment estimates and concentration inequalities}

-In this section, we consider the primitive symmetric QMS $\mc{P}_t = \mc{P}_t^\dag$; see Remark \ref{eq:tracial}.
-We will derive the moment estimates from quantum $p$-Beckner's inequalities, by extending the arguments of \cite[Proposition 3.3]{adamczak2022modified} for classical Markov semigroups to the quantum setting.
-This helps us to obtain concentration inequalities in a similar manner as \cite{junge2015noncommutative}.
+In this section, we consider the primitive symmetric QMS $\mc{P}_t = \mc{P}_t^\dag$ (see Remark \ref{eq:tracial}).
+We will derive a moment estimate from $p$-Beckner's inequalities, by extending the arguments of \cite[Proposition 3.3]{adamczak2022modified} for classical Markov semigroups.
+This helps us to obtain concentration inequalities in a similar manner as \cite{junge2015noncommutative}, which could find applications in quantum parameter estimation problems \cite[Section V]{rouze2019concentration}.
 We first recall the carr\'{e} du champ operator (gradient form) associated with $\mc{P}_t = e^{t \mc{L}}$ \cite{junge2015noncommutative,wirth2021curvature}: